CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/MartianMuckraker/FangHelunk.md

 ### Burrowbard

-- Briefly took me in when paretns arrested.
+- Briefly took me in when parents arrested.
 - Arranged for me to have home among the Orcs
-- When I returend to human civilization helped me find my footing
+- When I returned to human civilization helped me find my footing
-- Has occassionally helped my cause for justice
+- Has occasionally helped my cause for justice
 - I now serve as an Urban Robin Hood of sorts.